Possible believes in proving it's possible to deliver high-quality, low-cost healthcare to the world's poor.

 Adaptive: the healthcare system can evolve to meet new needs and unanticipated calamities, from earthquakes to epidemics.

-The goals of Possible's model are to spend under $25 per person and improve four key health outcomes for an entire population.
-They optimize the design of their healthcare system around quality and cost.
+Possible aims to spend under $25 per person and improve four key health outcomes for an entire population.
+It optimizes its health care system around quality and cost.

-Possible uses the following performance indicators (KPIs) to measure not only quality of care for individuals, but for the community as a whole.
+Possible uses the following performance indicators to measure quality of care for individuals and for the community as a whole.

 (i) Surgical complications

-The % of complications reported prior to discharge after surgical services are provided at Possible's healthcare facilities.
+% of complications reported prior to discharge after surgical services are provided at Possible's healthcare facilities

 (ii) Chronic Disease Control

-The % of total chronic disease patients under Possible's care who have their disease under control.
+% of total chronic disease patients under Possible's care who have their disease under control

 (iii) Institutional Birth

-The % of women giving birth in a healthcare facility with a trained clinician.
+% of women giving birth in a healthcare facility with a trained clinician

 (iv) Contraceptive Prevalence

-The % of reproductive aged women who delivered in the past 2 years using modern contraceptive methods.
+% of reproductive-aged women who delivered in the past two years using modern contraceptive methods

 Durable healthcare model

-Possible has a unique model of durable healthcare - a healthcare system design that solves for the poorest patients.
+Possible's unique model of durable healthcare aims to assist the poorest patients.
 It’s a public-private partnership that enables a nonprofit healthcare company to be paid by the government to deliver healthcare within the government’s infrastructure.

 The Nepali government finances and provides infrastructure.
 Possible brings management acumen and only get paid if they deliver outcomes.
 As a nonprofit healthcare company, Possible only needs to achieve cost recovery, not profitability.